danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

     There are two ways in which a subclass can differentiate itself from its superclass:
     - A subclass may specialize an existing behavior by providing a new implementation that overrides an existing method.
     - A subclass may also extend its superclass by providing brand new methods.

+    - [ ] 2.4.1 Extending the CreditCard Class
+        - To demostrate the mechanism for inheritance in Python, we revisit the CreditCard class of Section 2.3, implementing a subclass that, for lack of a better name, we name PredatoryCreditCard.
+The new class will differ from the original in two ways:
+            (1) If an attempted charge is rejected because it would have exceeded the credit limit, a $5 fee will be charged.
+            (2) There will be a mechanism for assessoring a monthly interest on the outstanding balance, based upon an Annual Porcentage Rate (APR) specified as a constructor parameter.